Frequently Asked Questions

 The minimum sponsorship amount is indicated on each of the itineraries.
 The maximum is up to you and the positive impact you want to make for your favorite cause.

 All fundraising proceeds are sent directly to the charity as you collect it.
 The online platform does this automatically.

-Unless you have covered the cost of your challenge (self-funding option), at least 80% of the minimum sponsorship MUST be sent to the charity eight weeks before departure.
+Unless you have covered the cost of your challenge (self-funding option), at least 80 percent of the minimum sponsorship MUST be sent to the charity eight weeks before departure.

-If you do not achieve this, you risk losing your place on the challenge.
-The balance (i.e. the remaining 20%) must be sent to the charity within four weeks of returning from your challenge.
+If you do not achieve this, you risk losing your place in the challenge.
+The balance (i.e., the remaining 20 percent) must be sent to the charity within four weeks of returning from your challenge.
 To save your place in the challenge, your credit will be charged for the remaining amount.